SyedIbrahimHamza/Login-System/README.md

 Dictionaries — storing usernames and passwords
 Lists — storing valid menu choices
-While loops — repeatedly asking for valid input Conditional statements — handling different menu choices User input — using input() to receive information Strings — handling usernames, passwords, and messages Dictionary lookup — checking whether a username already exists Dictionary assignment — storing a new username and password Functions
+While loops — repeatedly asking for valid input Conditional statements — handling registration and login User input — using input() to receive information Strings — handling usernames, passwords, and messages Dictionary lookup — checking whether a username exists Dictionary assignment — storing a new username and password Logical operators — checking multiple login conditions using and Comparison operators — comparing the entered password with the stored password Functions

-Custom functions such as:
+The current version does not use custom functions such as:

 def register():

-and:
+or:

 def login():

-have not yet been added.
+The registration and login logic is currently written directly in the main program.

-They can be introduced in a future version to make the program more organized and easier to maintain.
+Functions can be introduced in a future version to make the program more organized, reusable, and easier to maintain.

 What I Learned